Compiler-directing Statements

-The important statements used in the COBOL program are -
+The critical statements used in the COBOL program are -

 COPY Statement

-The COPY statement is used to include predefined copybooks (usually file record structures) from an external source into the current COBOL program.
+COPY statement includes predefined copybooks (usually file record structures) from the library that is outside of the program.

 COPY copybook-name